openziti/ziti-doc/docusaurus/docs/guides/data-flow-explainer.md

 ### Create Service Session

-The SDK must now create service session.
-When creating a service session, the controller will verify that the identity used by the SDK has permission to access the service.
+The SDK must now create a Service Session.
+When creating a Service Session, the controller will verify that the identity used by the SDK has permission to access the service.
 The controller will also see which edge routers can be used to access the session.
-The set of edge routers will be returned along with the session token.
+The set of edge routers will be returned along with the Service Session token.

 ![image](/img/data-flow/client-session.png)

 ### Connect to Edge Routers

-The returned session contains the edge routers that can be used for this service along with the address or addresses that each router is listening on for SDK connections.
+The returned Service Session contains the edge routers that can be used for this service along with the address or addresses that each router is listening on for SDK connections.
 The SDK will connect to the edge routers and use whichever one connects the fastest.
 The edge router connections are not per-service, but will be shared by all services.
 If the connections are already made, the SDK will prefer connections with lower latency.